Skip to content

 An Expert Guide To Buying Signed Lowry Prints

-Signed limited edition prints by L. S. Lowry offer a compelling way to own an authentic piece of his artistic legacy.
-Produced with the permission and oversight of the artist or his estate, signed Lowry prints combine strong collectability, clear provenance and lasting appeal for art enthusiasts and investors alike.
+Signed limited edition prints by L.S.
+Lowry offer a compelling way to own an authentic piece of his artistic legacy.
+Produced with the permission and oversight of the artist or his estate, signed Lowry prints combine strong collectability and lasting appeal for art enthusiasts and investors alike.
+For those who bought just a decade ago, they have also proved a sound commercial investment.

-In this guide to buying signed L. S. Lowry prints, we highlight what makes these limited edition prints so sought after.
+In this guide to buying signed Lowry prints, we highlight what makes these limited edition prints so sought after.
 From authentication and provenance to condition and long term value, you will learn what to look for when purchasing a Lowry signed print and how to buy with confidence.

 Market Overview

-“Lowry’s work really needs no introduction - he is perhaps the best-known British artist of the 20th century and his pictures are immediately recognisable” says Mires.
-“But rising prices also reflect a general resurgence of interest in Northern school of 20th century artists that has aided the commercial fortunes of painters such as Sheila Fell, Fred Yates and Norman Cornish.”
+Lowry’s work really needs no introduction.
+He is perhaps the best-known British artist of the 20th century and his pictures are immediately recognisable, with his distinctive industrial landscapes and ‘matchstick men’ instantly familiar to collectors and the wider public alike.
+In addition to this enduring popularity, there has been a broader resurgence of interest in Northern School artists, which has aided the commercial fortunes of painters such as Sheila Fell, Fred Yates and Norman Cornish

 Blind Stamp / Edition Number

-All bar a handful of genuine Lowry prints are ‘blind stamped’ into the paper typically by the Fine Art Trade Guild - the trade association founded in 1847 to monitor standards in print publishing in fine art.
+All bar a handful of genuine Lowry prints are ‘blind stamped’ into the paper, typically by the Fine Art Trade Guild - the trade association founded in 1847 to monitor standards in print publishing in fine art.
 This impressed stamp appears as a rectangular box containing an image of a gentleman, accompanied by three letters.
 These three letters can be decoded via the FATG website to decipher the print’s edition number.
 For prints signed by Lowry, the blind stamp is usually placed in the bottom left corner; for unsigned prints, it’s typically centred.

 It is worth noting, though, that some prints, such as 'An Industrial Town' (illustrated below), 'On the Sands' and 'St Luke’s Church' are numbered in pencil rather than bearing a FATG blind stamp.